Since 2003, the Mizuho USA Foundation has had one mission: to strengthen and sustain our surrounding communities.

 - Opportunities for Mizuho Americas employees to get involved

 - Religious, sectarian, fraternal, veteran, athletic or labor groups

 - Organizations or programs outside the US

 - Political causes, candidates, campaigns or lobbying programs

 - Fundraising events (e.g., charitable dinners, sporting events)

 - Endowment or capital campaigns

-We remain committed as always to supporting our grantees who serve some of the most vulnerable members of the New York City community.
+We remain committed as always to directing our support to nonprofit organizations who serve some of the most vulnerable members of the New York City community.

 Mizuho USA Foundation, Inc.

 +1 212 282 4192